 We recently proposed novel implementation techniques, both in abduction and logic program updates, by employing tabling mechanisms in LP.
-Tabling mechanisms in LP, known as the tabled logic programming paradigm, is currently supported by a number of Prolog systems, to different extent, e.g., XSB [2], Ciao [1], Yap [3].
+Tabling mechanisms in LP, known as the tabled logic programming paradigm, is currently supported by a number of Prolog systems, to different extent.
 Tabling affords solutions reuse, rather than recomputing them, by keeping in tables subgoals and their answers obtained by query evaluation.
-Our techniques are realized in XSB Prolog [2], one of the most advanced tabled LP systems, with features such as tabling over default negation, incremental tabling, answer subsumption, call subsumption, and threads with shared tables.
+Our techniques are realized in XSB Prolog [61], one of the most advanced tabled LP systems, with features such as tabling over default negation, incremental tabling, answer subsumption, call subsumption, and threads with shared tables.